New & Improved

 Construction:

-• Drape felt over plywood.
-Cut to size such that there is about 2” extra around the perimeter of the plywood.
-Staple felt to the edges of plywood, keeping it taught.
+- Drape felt over plywood.
+Cut to a size such that there is about 2” extra around the perimeter of the plywood.
+Staple felt to the edges of the plywood, keeping it taught.

-• Screw side wall masonite pieces to the base.
-Make sure that they overlap to the back wall plywood.
-Screw masonite side pieces to back wall as well.
+- Screw side wall masonite pieces to the base.
+Make sure that they overlap with the back wall plywood.
+Screw masonite side pieces to the back wall as well.

 (under construction)